anuragupperwal/1_dimensional_weisfeiler_lehman_algorithm/README.md

-# 1-Dimensional Weisfeiler Lehman algorithm implementation
+# 1-Dimensional Weisfeiler Lehman Algorithm Implementation

 ### From the paper: THE K-DIMENSIONAL WEISFEILER-LEMAN ALGORITHM